Jean-Luc Bitton

-Jean-Luc Bitton (born in 1959 in Lyon, France) is a writer, journalist and author.
-Together with Raymond Cousse and Jean-Yves Reuzeau, he wrote Emmanuel Bove : La Vie Comme une Ombre, a biography of the writer Emmanuel Bove.
-He also participated in the creation of the Bove segment on the television series "A Century of Writers" (1997) and has created a website devoted entirely to Bove.
-He will also be the first biographer of French poet Jacques Rigaut, in a forthcoming book scheduled for publication in 2014.
+Jean-Luc Bitton (born in 1959 in Lyon, France) is a writer and journalist.
+Together with Raymond Cousse, he wrote Emmanuel Bove : La Vie Comme une Ombre, a biography of the writer Emmanuel Bove.
+He also participated in the creation of the Bove segment of the television series A Century of Writers (1997) and has created a website devoted entirely to Bove.
+Bitton's 2019 biography of French poet Jacques Rigaut won Le Point magazine's biography prize in 2020.

 He has published articles in the journals Jungle, Perpendicular, The Series, the Nouvelle Revue Française and Rue Saint Ambrose.